section-engineering-education/engineering-education/content/articles/understanding-the-map-data-type-in-dart/index.md

 ### Conclusion

 In this tutorial, we have learned what maps are in Dart and how to create them.
-We have also learnt how to manipulate map elements to output specific user requirements.
+We have also learned how to manipulate map elements to output specific user requirements.
-Don’t forget to test out the constructions in your projects to understand how they work fully.
+Do not forget to test out the constructions in your projects to understand how they work entirely.

 #### Further reading
 1. https://api.dart.dev/stable/2.14.4/dart-core/Map-class.html